Cassettedev/CassetteNotes/Cassette/Goals.md

 - Use a C64, Apple II, or some other old pc
 - Sail on a tall ship
 - live on a sailboat
+- set up personal radio channel to tune into